-- (1) 20 pounds for a dimensional violation not exceeding 1/4", - (2) 100 pounds for a violation greater than 1/4" but not exceeding 1", - (3) 200 pounds for a violation greater than 1" but not exceeding 2" - (4) 400 pounds for a violation greater than 2" but not exceeding 3", and - (5) if a violation exceeds 3", the bridge will not be eligible for awards in any category, except aesthetics and video.
-The bridge shall be load tested at the head judge's discretion if it can be done safely within available time. - 9.3.1 The bridge shall not touch the river or the ground outside the footings except when the exception in Sub-Section 10.4.2 is invoked - 9.3.2 The bridge shall not extend more than 5'-0" above the ground or river. - 9.3.3 The bridge shall not be wider than 5'-0" at any location along the span. - 9.3.4 Vertical clearance shall be provided at all points directly over the ground and river.
-The clearance shall be no less than 4", measured from the surface of the ground or river.
+(1) 20 pounds for a dimensional violation not exceeding 1/4",

+(2) 100 pounds for a violation greater than 1/4" but not exceeding 1",

+(3) 200 pounds for a violation greater than 1" but not exceeding 2"

+(4) 400 pounds for a violation greater than 2" but not exceeding 3", and

+(5) if a violation exceeds 3", the bridge will not be eligible for awards in any category, except aesthetics and video.
+The bridge shall be load tested at the head judge's discretion if it can be done safely within available time.

+9.3.1 The bridge shall not touch the river or the ground outside the footings except when the exception in Sub-Section 10.4.3 is invoked

+9.3.2 The bridge shall not extend more than 2'-6" above the ground or river.

+9.3.3 The bridge shall not be wider than 5'-0" at any location along the span.

+9.3.4 Vertical clearance shall be provided at all points directly over the ground and river.
+The clearance shall be no less than 5", measured from the surface of the ground or river.
 Parts of the bridge, including nuts and bolts, shall not extend below this limit.
-Exception 1: No clearance is required for the portion of the bridge for which the exception in Sub-Section 10.4.2 is invoked.
-Exception 2: No clearance is required over the footings except as necessary to accommodate restraint applied during the lateral load tests described in Sub-Section 11.4.1. - 9.3.5 At the ends of the bridge, parts of the bridge shall not extend away from the river beyond the vertical planes that make up the construction zone boundary shown on the Site Plan Diagram. - 9.3.6 Each stringer shall be at minimum 23 feet long and at maximum 24 feet long, measured along their top. - 9.3.7 The tops of the stringers shall be no more than 2'-2" and no less than 1'-10" above the surface of the river, ground, or footings at any location along the span. - 9.3.8 The bridge shall provide a straight, clear decking support location conforming to the Stringer Template detail on the Bridge Elevation Diagram.
+Exception 1: No clearance is required for the portion of the bridge for which the exception in Sub-Section 10.4.3 is invoked.
+Exception 2: No clearance is required over the footings except as necessary to accommodate restraint applied during the lateral load tests described in Sub-Section 11.4.1.

+9.3.5 At the ends of the bridge, parts of the bridge shall not extend away from the river beyond the vertical planes that make up the construction zone boundary shown on the Site Plan Diagram.

+9.3.6 Each stringer shall be at minimum 20 feet long and at maximum 21 feet long, measured along their top.

+9.3.7 The tops of the stringers shall be no more than 1'-11" and no less than 1'-7" above the surface of the river, ground, or footings at any location along the span.

+9.3.8 The bridge shall provide a straight, clear decking support location conforming to the Stringer Template detail on the Bridge Elevation Diagram.
 To verify compliance with 9.3.8.1 and 9.3.8.2, judges will slide the stringer template along the tops of the stringers while holding it plumb and perpendicular to the span of the bridge.
 If the same obstruction causes a violation of both 9.3.8.1 and 9.3.8.2, the judge will record only the larger violation.

-- 9.3.8.1 At no location along the full length of the stringers shall part of the bridge, including nuts and bolts, obstruct passage of the stringer template.
-The measurement for non-compliance is the distance an obstruction projects onto the stringer template, measured perpendicularly from the obstructed edge. - 9.3.8.2 The tops of both stringers shall contact the tops of the two rabbets in the stringer template at every location along the full length of the stringers during the verification procedure described in 9.3.8.
-The measurement for non-compliance is the vertical distance between the top of a rabbet and the top of the corresponding stringer. - 9.3.9 Tops of stringers shall be free of splits, separations, protrusions, and abrupt changes in elevation or slope, except that between adjacent members that comprise a stringer there may be a horizontal separation not exceeding 1/4" and a change in elevation not exceeding 1/8".
+9.3.8.1 At no location along the full length of the stringers shall part of the bridge, including nuts and bolts, obstruct passage of the stringer template.
+The measurement for non-compliance is the distance an obstruction projects onto the stringer template, measured perpendicularly from the obstructed edge.

+9.3.8.2 The tops of both stringers shall contact the tops of the two rabbets in the stringer template at every location along the full length of the stringers during the verification procedure described in 9.3.8.
+The measurement for non-compliance is the vertical distance between the top of a rabbet and the top of the corresponding stringer.